πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Is delta 8 THC legal in North Carolina?

 North Carolina hasn’t explicitly banned this substance, but the state’s Department of Agricultural made a statement that it believes the DEA considers delta 8 THC a controlled substance regardless of its source.
-Therefore, it’s likely North Carolina views D8 compound as illegal, whether it comes from hemp or marijuana.
+Despite this though, North Carolina laws allow delta 8 products for now, provided they’re sourced from hemp, and not marijuana.Β

 North Dakota